Skip to main content

 Organization Skills Workshop Series

 SEMAC is excited to partner with Propel Nonprofits and the Minnesota Alliance for Volunteer Advancement (MAVA) to offer a series of online workshops that will provide organizations with the help they need to succeed.
 The workshops are free and open to staff, board, and volunteers with arts organizations in SEMAC’s 11-county region.
-Sign up for one, two, three, or all four!

 Registration for each Propel workshop is limited to 45 participants.
 Organizations should identify one or two representatives who can attend and bring back information to share with their group.
 Please note: workshops will not be recorded.